gpodder/gpodder.github.io/docs/user-manual.md

     gpodder

-### Using Yahoo!
-Pipes to fix feeds
+### Using pipes.digital to fix feeds

-There might be some problems with feeds (see [the related bug report](https://bugs.gpodder.org/show_bug.cgi?id=528)) - to fix it, you can try to use Yahoo Pipes:
+There might be some problems with feeds (see [the related bug report](https://bugs.gpodder.org/show_bug.cgi?id=528)) - to fix it, you can try to use <a href="https://www.pipes.digital">Pipes</a>.

-1. Create a new pipe with the problematic feed as source
+1. Create a new pipe with the problematic feed as source;
-2. Make no transformation
+2. Connect to `Out`;
-3. Use the RSS output of the resulting pipe in gPodder
+3. Use the feed preview of the resulting pipe in gPodder

-See a [screenshot of the pipe source](http://i29.tinypic.com/6gyauu.jpg) to get an idea of how it should look like.
+See [this pipe for a not broken feed](https://www.pipes.digital/pipe/1N5Aa3Ng) to get an idea of how it should look like.

+This service is not afiliated to gPodder in any way.
+It requires an email registration and currently free for only 3 pipes per user.
+*Maybe a better or free service exists.
+If so, please let us know!*

+Original idea used the now defunct *Yahoo!
+Pipes* service.

 ### Reporting download problems